 There are several avenues to pursue purchasing coverage in the long-term care insurance market:

-Status: The NAIC and its member states have worked to protect consumers by enacting protections designed to keep abreast of the changes in product design and to address problems encountered in the marketplace.
-The NAIC Health and Managed Care (B) Committee adopted amendments to the Long-Term Care Insurance Model Regulation (#641) in June of 2014 aimed at improving rate stabilization provisions in this model.
-The amendments were also adopted by the Executive (EX) Committee and Plenary in August 2014.
-Through its subgroups, the Committee is producing and evaluating proposals related to LTC insurance rate stability for existing policies, developing a new mortality standard for LTC reserves based on the 2012 Individual Annuity Reserving Tables , developing new tabular voluntary lapse standard for LTC reserves, working with interested parties to determine the appropriateness of a principle-based framework for LTC insurance valuation, and developing regulatory guidance for premium deficiency reserve calculations.
+Status: State insurance regulators are working to enact protections designed to keep abreast of changes in product design and to address historical problems encountered in the marketplace.
+NAIC membership adopted amendments to the Long-Term Care Insurance Model Regulation (#641) in August 2014 aimed at improving rate-stabilization provisions.
+NAIC is producing and evaluating proposals related to LTCI rate stability for existing policies; developing a new mortality standard for long-term care reserves based on the 2012 Individual Annuity Reserving Tables; developing new tabular voluntary lapse standard for long-term care reserves; working with interested parties to determine the appropriateness of a principle-based framework for LTCI valuation; and developing regulatory guidance for premium deficiency reserve calculations.